If

 Wed had layoff insurance on our home mortgage, but the company

-focused my job search on the drier climate she needed.
+we focused my job search on the drier climate she needed.
 The Florida Job Services

 computers told us to start near Sacramento, California.
 We did, living in a small tent